armanjindal/garden/content/digital-garden/Independent Study/Power & Power User - Prospectus.md

 ### Batteries Included
 Power users and software designed for them however present lower technical barriers to entry.
 You get a lot out of the box, and power users tend to work at a higher level of abstraction than at the lower levels of infrastructure.
 Since they are guided primarily by instrumental use not infrastructure, they manage complexity better than the "recursive publics" Kelty discusses in *Two Bits*.

-### Local First - Data Sovereignty
+### Plug Ins & User Modificaton

 -  Portability: Open Standards for File Format:
 - Markdown (History) - Blending the right amount of structure and flexibility of human radable and machine-processable.

-### Plug Ins & User Modificaton

-- The distinction between infrastructure and tooling.

 - A essential  condition for plug-ins is the standardized markdown file format.
 An existing body of code has worked with reading in markdown, as well as tools designed for building applications on top of allow us to leverage existing "infrastructure"
-- Higher Level of Abstraction than Open Source:
-	-   APIs
+- Structured response to complexity.
+	-   Expose what is useful through well defined APIs.
 	-   Data Access / “Local First”  over cloud
 	-   The decision as to why they are NOT open source.
 -   Compare Notion and the community of Notion to Obsidian.